Former Studio Ghibli Animators to Create Tokyo Olympics Short

 "As the Tokyo 2020 Games approach, we wanted to explore animation as a creative vehicle to express the Olympic values of excellence, respect and friendship," said Francis Gabet, director of the Olympic Foundation for Culture and Heritage (OFCH).

-"We are delighted to take on the challenge, together with the OFCH, of creating a beautiful hand-drawn animated film that will speak to the world, in particular children, encouraging all to embrace life with a peaceful and tolerant spirit in their hearts, regardless of the challenges they may face," said Nishimura.
+"We are delighted to take on the challenge, together with the OFCH, of creating a beautiful hand-drawn animated film that will speak to the world, in particular children, encouraging all to embrace life with a peaceful and tolerant spirit in their hearts, regardless of the challenges they may face," Nishimura said.

 Nishimura worked on Studio Ghibli productions including Hayao Miyazaki's Howl's Moving Castle, and was producer on The Tale of Princess Kaguya and When Marnie Was There, which were nominated for best animated feature Oscars in consecutive years.
 He left Ghibli when Miyazaki and Isao Takahata announced their retirements.